Accumulated Aggregated D-Optimal Designs for Estimating Main Effects in Black-Box Models: Additional Numerical Simulations

-To further showcase the effectiveness and generality of the proposed method in a diverse real-world context, we apply it to the classical \texttt{iris} dataset from \cite{fisher1936use}.
-Compared with the extensive simulation studies presented in Section 3, the main objective here is not to compare methods, but to demonstrate how main-effect function estimation, including the proposed A2D2E method, can be applied to real-world classification problems.
+\paragraph{Classification Task: The \texttt{iris} Dataset} To further showcase the effectiveness and generality of the proposed method in a diverse real-world context, we apply it to the classical \texttt{iris} dataset from \cite{fisher1936use}.
+We emphasize that the results presented in this section are purely illustrative in nature.
+Since the true main-effect functions in real-world data are unknown, any observed differences or similarities between methods cannot be used as grounds for systematic comparison.
+Rather, the sole purpose here is to demonstrate the practical utility of main-effect function estimation when applied to real-world classification problems.
+Any conclusions drawn from these visualizations should therefore be understood as heuristic observations, not rigorous evaluations.

 The \texttt{iris} dataset consists of three flower species (\textit{setosa}, \textit{versicolor}, and \textit{virginica}) characterized by four continuous features: sepal length, sepal width, petal length, and petal width.
-We visualize the estimated main-effect functions obtained using PD, ALE, and the proposed A2D2E methods in Figure~\ref{fig:iris}.
+We visualize the estimated main-effect functions obtained using PD, ALE, and the proposed A2D2E methods in Fig.~\ref{fig:iris}.

 To model the relationship between the input features and class probabilities, we trained a feedforward neural network with one hidden layer, implemented via the \texttt{nnet} package in \textsf{R}.
 A 10-fold cross-validation procedure was conducted to determine the optimal architecture and regularization strength.
 Specifically, the number of hidden units was searched over $\{4, 8, 12, 16\}$, and the $L_2$ weight-decay parameter was tuned over $\{0.0001, 0.001, 0.01\}$.
 The best configuration was found with eight hidden units and a decay of $0.01$, trained for up to 2000 iterations using the quasi-Newton optimization routine.
 This configuration achieved a cross-validated classification accuracy of approximately 97--98\%, indicating that the neural network successfully captured the nonlinear structure among the four features.
 To interpret the fitted model, we focused on visualizing the log-odds of predicting the \textit{versicolor} class relative to the reference class \textit{setosa}.
 For each feature, we estimated the corresponding main-effect function using PD, ALE, and A2D2E.